Econundrums/NFL-Arrests-Database/README.md

 nDocsPerTerm1 = nDocsPerTerm1[-length(nDocsPerTerm1)]

 ```
 (If you're wondering what the point of redefining "nDocsPerTerm1" and "nDocsPerTerm0", long story short, it's because initially those variables will also count the number of times the word "categ" appears in each of the documents separated by class.
-The last two commands drop it.
-I don't want to explain why and the reason is trivial.)
+The last two commands drop it.)

 Great!
 Now we have all we need to find the conditional probabilities for each word in each of different categories of documents.
 Let's do that!